I will not beat around the bush – São Paulo, Brazil’s Art Hub, was my favorite Brazilian city.

 There is an excellent system of public transportation consisting of a subway – here’s a map – a light rail system, and different bus types.

-As in most other Brazilian cities, the public transport system in São Paulo is good, reliable, and covering the entire region.
+As in most other Brazilian cities, the public transport system in São Paulo is good, reliable, and covers the entire region.

 If you are more or less fit and wear comfy shoes, practically the entire area I’m introducing in this post can be discovered walking.